-With the increasing importance of the human aspect and growing intricacies in the management of labour issues, the place of personnel management in the management set up in any organization is very important.
-In every organization, a separate department is set up as personnel management in which a personnel manager is designated as the head of the department.
+With the increasing importance of the human aspect and growing intricacies in the management of labour issues, the place of personnel management in the management set up in any organisation is very important.
+In every organisation, a separate department is set up as personnel management in which a personnel manager is designated as the head of the department.

-According to Flippo, ‘Personnel Management is planning, organizing, compensation, integration and maintenance of people to contribute to organizational, individual and societal goals.
+According to Flippo, ‘Personnel Management is planning, organising, compensation, integration and maintenance of people to contribute to organisational, individual and societal goals.

 Role of The Personnel Manager

 Human resources are one of the most important and true assets of any company.
 Retaining this asset should be of prime importance for the company.
 Here, a personnel manager plays an important role as he or she is the link between management and employees.